On this page

 If your employment paperwork doesn’t mention anything about Daylight Savings – then you pay your employees by the clock (that means paying staff for a full shift even though they technically worked one hour less).

 Need advice on understanding your obligations during the Daylight Savings changeover?
-Contact our Advice team to discuss.
+Call our experts now on 1300 651 415.

 Have a question?